Sulpicia (satirist): Life

 Little is known of Sulpicia's life.
 She was married to a man named Calenus, likely a patron of the Roman poet Martial, who is the source of most of what is known about her.
 Martial mentions her in two poems, and praises her faithfulness.
 His epigram 10.38 suggests that Sulpicia and Calenus were married for at least 15 years, at which point, judging by ancient Roman marriage norms, Sulpicia would have been at least 30.
 (Note: Book 10 of Martial's epigrams was published in 95 AD and revised and republished in 98 AD; Sulpicia was therefore born no later than 68 AD.)
 The poem is usually read as a poem of consolation after Sulpicia's death, (Note: By, for example, Hallett 1992, Parker 1992, Hemelrijk 2004, and Citrioni 2016) though Amy Richlin has argued that it might instead have been written about Sulpicia and Calenus having divorced, and Edward Courtney suggested that it is celebrating an anniversary.
 If it was written as a consolation for Sulpicia's death, she probably died between 95 and 98 AD.

 As Sulpicia is also the name of the only other Roman woman poet about whom any substantial information has survived, Thomas K. Hubbard suggests that her name was a pseudonym borrowed from the earlier Sulpicia.
+Alternatively, Jane Stevenson suggests that the gens Sulpicia was particularly willing to educate its women.